ChickenWhoCodes/ChickenWhoCodes/README.md

 - 🐦 Follow me www.twitter.com/chicken_heroes
 - 🚢 Get your Chicken Hero www.opensea.io/collection/chicken-heroes

-I don't like that you, people, underestimate us, chickens.
+I don't like that you—people—underestimate us—chickens.
 We are smart enough.
 Cluck!
 And we can peck the code.